 How to include organisational skills in a CV

-• Add a skills section - One of the simplest ways to display your skills is to have a bullet-pointed list of the skills you have.
-This helps potential employers see this information at a glance.
-Be sure to put the skills they are most interested in at the top.
-You can also split this into hard skills and soft skills.
+One of the simplest ways to display your skills is to create a bullet-pointed list.
+A list helps potential employers see your skills at a glance.
+Be sure to put the skills they’re most interested in at the top.
+If you like, split the list into hard skills and soft skills.

-• Link skills to experience - Employers like to see how you gained your skills, as this helps ground them in real-life Anchorexperience.
-You can add skills to relevant descriptions of job experience and education history.
-This also helps make passages about lower-level jobs more interesting.
-Mention any experience you have managing a team, deadlines or a project as well as anything that involves goal-setting and decision-making.
+Employers like to see how you gained your skills, as it grounds them in real-life experience.
+Add skills to relevant descriptions of your job experience and education history.
+Adding further information also makes passages about lower-level jobs more interesting.

 To sum up

 Organisational skills are how you organise your workflow and workspace.
-These can be essential for helping improve your productivity, especially if you have lots of different tasks to focus on.
+These skills are essential for productivity, especially if you’ve got lots of different tasks to focus on.

-These career skills include things like time management and planning so they are one of the key career skills employers look for.
+Being organised includes time management and planning so it’s one of the key career skills employers look for.

-You can improve your organisational skills by working on organisational methods and prioritising your workload.
+You’ll improve your skills by working on organisational methods and prioritising your workload.

-It's helpful to include your organisational skills in your CV, either in a skills list or in your education and employment history.
+It's helpful to include your organisational skills on your CV, either in a skills list or in your education and employment history – or both!

 Demonstrate your organisational skills at your next graduate opportunity